bradydwilton/mission_to_mars/README.md

 ```

 ## Run the App!
 With all elements complete, the final step is to set the environment variable `FLASK_APP` equal to `app.py` (within the working dir).
-Once done, run `app.py` from a terminal and view the page in your browser at port 5000 of localhost (`127.0.0.1:5000` or `localhost:5000`)
+Once done, run `app.py` from a terminal and view a page in your browser at port 5000 of localhost (`127.0.0.1:5000` or `localhost:5000`)